CloudVE/galaxycloudrunner/docs/topics/configure_job_conf.rst

    :linenos:
    :emphasize-lines: 7,9-22

 In this simple configuration, all jobs are routed to GalaxyCloudRunner by default.
 This works as follows:

 1. If a Pulsar node is available, it will return that node.
 2. If multiple Pulsar nodes are available, they will be returned in a round-robin loop.
 3. You can add or remove Pulsar nodes at any time.
-However, there's a caching period (currently 5 minutes) to avoid repeatedly querying the server, that will result in a short period of time before the change is detected by the GalaxyCloudRunner.
+However, there's a caching period (currently 5 minutes) to avoid repeatedly querying the server, which will result in a short period of time before the change is detected by the GalaxyCloudRunner.
 This has implications for node addition and in particular removal.
 When adding a node, there could be a delay of a few